Monteverde Cloud Forest Reserve

 The Monteverde Cloud Forest Reserve (Reserva Biológica Bosque Nuboso Monteverde) is a Costa Rican reserve located along the Cordillera de Tilarán within the Puntarenas and Alajuela provinces.
 Named after the nearby town of Monteverde and founded in 1972, the Reserve consists of over 10500 ha of cloud forest.
 It draws roughly 70,000 visitors a year.
-The Reserve consists of 6 ecological zones, 90% of which are virgin forest.
-A high biodiversity, consisting of over 2,500 plant species (including the most orchid species in a single place), 100 species of mammals, 400 bird species, 120 reptilian and amphibian species, and thousands of insects, has drawn both scientists and tourists alike.
+The reserve consists of six life zones, 90% of which are virgin forest.
+A high biodiversity area, consisting of over 2,500 plant species (including the most orchid species in a single place), 100 species of mammals, 400 bird species, 120 reptilian and amphibian species, and thousands of insects, has drawn both scientists and tourists alike.

 History

-The 1950s, First Farmers in the Area Arrive
+1950s: Arrival of farmers in the area

 In 1951, several dozen Quakers (from 11 families) from Alabama seeking to live as farmers moved to and purchased land in Costa Rica.
 This was primarily to avoid the Korean War draft, an obligation which contradicted Quaker pacifist ideology.
-They chose Costa Rica because it had just abolished its army just three years earlier.
-It was the Quakers who named the place Monteverde (“Green Mountain”), for round-the-year green plants.
+They chose Costa Rica because it had abolished its army just three years earlier.
+It was the Quakers who named the place Monteverde ("Green Mountain"), for round-the-year green plants.

-The 1960s, Biologists Take Note
+1960s: Attention from biologists

 Biologists began to take note of Monteverde in the 1960s.
 Despite the lack of infrastructure and shelter with which to conduct scientific research, these original biologists not only have been continuously documenting, but continue to live in, Monteverde.